 If you decide to move abroad, you need the right motivation and very good planning

 I did: I left everything behind and moved to Asia.
-I moved from a small village of 1,500 people in Piedmont, Italy, to Kaohsiung, the second-largest city in Taiwan.
-I then moved to China, where I currently live.
-That’s why I want to share with you some of the things I learned from this experience, hoping they will be useful if you are thinking of moving abroad yourself.
+I moved from a small village of 1,500 people to Yunnan.
+That’s why I want to share some of the things I learned from this experience, hoping they will be useful if you consider moving abroad.

-I want to change my life: where should I move to improve my life?
+I want to change my life: where should I move?

-To be honest, there is no such thing as a perfect place to move to, and everyone has to consider his or her reasons for wanting to change their life.
-Personally, I believe it is important to choose a place that will allow you to improve your quality of life.
-Some of the most important factors you should consider are in my opinion these:
+There is no perfect place to move to, and everyone has to consider their reasons for wanting to change their life.
+I believe choosing a place that will allow you to improve your quality of life is important.
+Some of the most important factors you should consider are, in my opinion, these:

-- Cost of living: the way I see it, there is no point in moving to Sydney and making $5,000 per month if I have to pay $3,500 in rent and work 40 hours a week.
+- Cost of living: the way I see it, there is no point in moving to Sydney and making $5,000 per month if I pay $4000 in rent and work 40 hours a week.
 I’d rather simplify my life and live with less than work more to earn more money (here is the list of the cheapest countries to live in).
-Alternatively, you could think about becoming a digital nomad (here is an example of how you can do it) and earn money working online.
+Alternatively, you could think about becoming a digital nomad (here is an example of how to do it) and earn money working online.
 Remember that you should think about it BEFORE moving abroad.
 In most cases, it takes years to become successful.

-- Good health care facilities: this is an important aspect to consider when living abroad.
-In addition, it is important to have good travel insurance.
+- Good healthcare facilities are an important aspect to consider when living abroad.
+In addition, good travel insurance is important.

-- Good quality of life: if, just like me, you are not very attracted by the idea of working in an office for 40 hours a week but at the same time you are not really interested in moving to a hut in the middle of a jungle, look for a country where you will be able to find a compromise i.e. low cost of living but also the possibility of finding the comforts you need.
+- Good quality of life: If, like me, you are not very attracted by the idea of working in an office for 40 hours a week but are not interested in moving to a hut in the middle of a jungle, look for a country where you will be able to find a compromise, i.e., a low cost of living but also the possibility of finding the comforts you need.

-- Very low crime rate: it is important to choose a country that can guarantee a minimum of personal safety.
-Obviously, something bad and unexpected can happen anywhere, but moving to a low-crime country will at least lower the chances of something bad happening.
-Compared to most Italians who expatriate and aim for tropical paradises in the Caribbean or Latin America, I preferred the tropics on the other side of the world: Taiwan and then China.
-Asia is generally safe and for me, that is a key aspect.
+- Very low crime rate: Choosing a country that can guarantee minimum personal safety is important.
+Something bad and unexpected can happen anywhere, but moving to a low-crime country will at least lower the chances of something bad happening.
+Compared to most Italians who expatriate and aim for tropical paradises in the Caribbean or Latin America, I preferred the tropics on the other side of the world: Asia.

 - Ease of learning the language: the difficulty of learning the language of the country you are moving to is an important factor to consider, though not a fundamental, aspect.
-I have known people who after spending 10 years in London didn’t speak any English and others who after 6 months in China spoke Chinese quite fluently.
+I have known people who, after spending 10 years in London, didn’t speak any English and others who, after 6 months in China, spoke Chinese quite fluently.
 What matters is the motivation.
-For many, however, the idea of living in a place where the language is difficult to learn can be a problem so that might be an important aspect to consider.
+For many, however, living where the language is difficult to learn can be problematic, so that might be an important aspect to consider.

 What are the challenges of living abroad?

 The aspects I have mentioned are some of the ones to consider when choosing the country to move to, but remember that living abroad will also have its (many) challenges.
-Saying “I Want To Leave Everything Behind And Start A New Life” it’s not enough.
+Saying, “I Want To Leave Everything Behind And Start A New Life” is not enough.
 If you have unresolved issues in your old life, you will drag them along with you in your new life.
-Choices made in a hurry to run from serious issues will, in the long run, prove to be wrong.
+Choices made in a hurry to run from serious issues will prove wrong in the long run.

 Here are some difficulties you may encounter while living abroad:

-- Getting homesick: it doesn’t matter whether you choose to live in a country close by or far away.
-Sooner or later you will miss your former home, your family, and your friends.
-It’s just a matter of time and it’s perfectly normal.
+- Getting homesick: it doesn’t matter whether you live in a country nearby or far away.
+Sooner or later, you will miss your former home, family, and friends.
+It’s just a matter of time, and it’s perfectly normal.
 Even those who run away because they hate their lives will sooner or later face these issues.
 The important thing is to focus on the things you have, not the things you don’t have.
-When it happens I have found it helpful to spend some time alone in a place that vaguely reminds me of home, whether it is a coffee shop, a restaurant, or a beach.
-I recommend finding a place of your own and spending some time there whenever you feel a bit homesick.
+When it happens, I find it helpful to spend some time alone in a place that vaguely reminds me of home, whether a coffee shop, a restaurant, or a beach.
+I recommend finding your place and spending time there whenever you feel homesick.
 That said, some people get over this stage pretty quickly.
-Others, however, never do and eventually have to return back home (or continue living abroad but do so with a very negative attitude).
-Everyone is different and that is precisely why I will never get tired of saying that having the right motivation is crucial to living abroad for a long time.
-Remember that even if you move because your country “sucks” there is no perfect place and sooner or later you’ll find out that also your new destination has serious issues.
+Others, however, never do and eventually have to return home (or continue living abroad but do so with a very negative attitude).
+Everyone is different, so I will never get tired of saying that having the right motivation is crucial to living abroad for a long time.
+Remember that even if you move because your country “sucks”, there is no perfect place, and sooner or later, you’ll find out that also your new destination has serious issues.

-- Cultural shock: this is a problem that everyone who moves abroad has to deal with.
-One thing people don’t often consider though is that if you live abroad for many years you will face the same problem when returning back home!
+- Cultural shock: this is a problem everyone who moves abroad has to deal with.
+One thing people don’t often consider, though, is that if you live abroad for many years, you will face the same problem when returning home!

-- Getting used to the weather: the weather is really a personal thing.
-For some it’s extremely important for others it doesn’t really matter.
+- Getting used to the weather: the weather is a personal thing.
+For some, it’s extremely important.
+For others, it doesn’t matter.
 I have friends who have moved abroad and left after a short time precisely because of the weather.
-Don’t underestimate it because in the long run, in my experience, it’s one of the main factors that will contribute to your quality of life, and therefore will make want to stay or leave.
-This was precisely one of the deciding factors for me to move from Taiwan to Yunnan, China.
+Don’t underestimate it because, in the long run, in my experience, it’s one of the main factors that will contribute to your quality of life, making you want to stay or leave.
+This was precisely one of the factors that made me move to Yunnan.
 Another important factor is the levels of pollution.
-Here you can find a list of the most polluted cities in the world (where I live, pollution has about the same levels as in my hometown).
+Here you can find a list of the most polluted cities in the world (where I live, pollution is about the same levels as in my hometown).

-These are just some of the things you will have to think about before moving, but they are a good start.
+These are just some things you must consider before moving, but they are a good start.

 What is the best country in the world to move to?

 Ultimately, there is no perfect place.
 It depends on what you are looking for and how willing you are to adapt.
 Everyone has to find their own “America.”
-Your destination may be the worst place in the world for some people but the perfect place for you if you find what you are looking for.
+Your destination may be the worst place in the world for some people, but the perfect place for you if you find what you want.

-One thing I have learned is that the hardest part is finding the right country to move to.
+I have learned that finding the right country to move to is the hardest part.
 Once you make the choice, things get easier.

-An important tip: once you have chosen your destination, go there first on holiday for a while and try to live like a local.
-Moving to a new place without having ever set foot there is like buying an expensive suit without first trying it on.
-It can be perfect or you will risk throwing away a lot of money and time, and at the end of the day, money is your time.
+An important tip: once you have chosen your destination, go there first on holiday and try to live like a local.
+Moving to a new place without ever setting foot there is like buying an expensive suit without first trying it on.
+It can be perfect, or you will risk wasting money and time; at the end of the day, money is your time.

 How to choose your destination

-There are several useful tools you can find on the Internet to start your research on where to move.
-Usually, every country has an official government website with every country in the world listed and the specific risks in real-time.
+You can find several useful tools on the Internet to research where to move.
+Usually, every country has an official government website with every country listed and the specific risks in real-time.
 You can also look for expat groups on Facebook in the city where you plan to live.

 A very interesting website for estimating the cost of living with real-time data is Numbeo.
-This website contains a huge database where anyone can add up-to-date prices for everyday products as well as prices for rent, gasoline, clothes, etc. You can also check other things such as crime rate (I would avoid moving to South Sudan), health care quality and cost of living.
+This website contains a huge database where anyone can add up-to-date prices for everyday products, rent, gasoline, clothes, etc. You can also check other things such as crime rate (I would avoid moving to South Sudan), health care quality, and cost of living.

-Of course, quality of life is not the only deciding factor, nor is the cost of living, otherwise, you would have to move to countries such as Afghanistan or Iran.
-A key aspect, when comparing different options, is local purchasing power.
+Of course, quality of life and the cost of living are not the only deciding factors; otherwise, you would have to move to countries such as Afghanistan or Iran.
+A key aspect when comparing different options is local purchasing power.

 Purchasing power is the value of a currency expressed in terms of the number of goods or services that one unit of money can buy.

-Also remember that if you decide to move to countries where the Internet is censored, such as China or the United Arab Emirates, you will need a very good VPN to be able to continue accessing Facebook, Instagram, and all your other social networks.
+Also, remember that if you decide to move to countries where the government blocks many websites and apps, you will need a very good VPN to continue accessing Facebook, Instagram, and all your other social networks.

-Moving abroad is a life-changing experience but it can also be a lot easier than you might think.
+Moving abroad is a life-changing experience, but it can be much easier than you might think.
 The key is good preparation.

 Many people have asked me where they can move without having any money.
-For me, those who ask these questions are starting off on the wrong foot (unless of course, you are fleeing a country at war or other unpredictable and catastrophic situations).
-You’ll definitely need initial capital.
+For me, those who ask these questions are starting on the wrong foot (unless you are fleeing a country at war or other unpredictable and catastrophic situations).
+You’ll need initial capital.
 You will have to pay your first rent and deal with other unforeseen expenses that may arise at any time.
-So you’ll definitely need money.
+So you’ll need money.

 Gone are the days of getting to Ellis Island in New York with a cardboard suitcase.
-Today there are all the tools to make a wise choice and avoid throwing away your resources unnecessarily.
+Today, there are all the tools to make a wise choice and avoid wasting resources unnecessarily.

 Thank you dude for the tips!
 Really helpful, I wish you a great life ahead.